 In the second half of the 20th Century Behaviourism was largely eclipsed as a result of the so-called ‘Cognitive Revolution’.
 The turning point arguably was Noam Chomsky’s 1959 review of Skinner’s 1957 book ‘Verbal Behaviour’ in which Chomsky took apart Skinner’s explanation of the development of language.
 He criticised Behaviourism’s fundamental concept that there can be a ‘Science of Behaviour’ which ignores mental processes.
 Chomsky also attacked Behaviourism’s history of anthropomorphism and generalising from animal experiments.
 In spite of such attacks, Skinner remained an influential figure, appearing on a television chat show to promote the application of Behaviourism to society’s ills as late as 1971.

 Not every psychologist associated with Behaviourism took such an absolute view as Watson and Skinner in ignoring mental processes – ie: they did allow for some cognition to influence behaviour.
 The leading exponent of this viewpoint was Edward C Tolman.
-In 1932 Tolman described ‘purposive behaviour’ in rats and proposed the concept of cognitive maps – eg: rats learning the layout of a maze they negotiate to get food.
+In 1932 Tolman described ‘purposive behaviour’ in rats and proposed the concept of cognitive maps (schemas) – eg: rats learning the layout of a maze they negotiate to get food.
 In the early 1960s Albert Bandura took Tolman’s ideas substantially further with the development of Social Learning Theory (SLT) which allowed completely for cognitive processes in the way we learn from the external environment.
-To emphasise the link with Cognitive Psychology, Bandura he tried to re-label SLT ‘Social Cognitive Theory in the early 1980s but the new name failed to catch on.
+In 1977 he wrote: “If actions were determined solely by external rewards and punishments, people would behave like weather vanes, constantly shifting in radically different directions to conform to the whims of others.”
+To emphasise the link with Cognitive Psychology, Bandura tried to re-label SLT ‘Social Cognitive Theory’ in the early 1980s but the new name failed to catch on.

-There are very few psychologists today with a rigidly Behaviourist orientation.
+Accordingly, today there are very few psychologists with a rigidly Behaviourist orientation.